785pavan/isee2019-SPENDEMON/reports/week12.md

     * Categorical thresholds.
     * Adding Legends for Pie charts.
     * Swipe delete options bug to be fixed.
+    * In case of testing, partial class testing, with different data input.
+    * PDF download option for report.
     * Enable/Disable password in Settings.

 * #### **Section 4:**